When does the season begin?

 How many games are scheduled?

-Each team is scheduled 8-9 games per season.
-The club guarantees that every team will play 8 games.
+Each team is scheduled at least 8 games per season.
+The goal of the club is for every team to play 8 games each season.

 What happens if it rains?